+Nigel Spooner is a brilliant organist (FRCO and bar) but when standing in front of his Swing Band he seems so gentle and yet the results are superb, for all his instrumentalists are wholly committed - and it shows.
 Nigel is also wont to tell funny stories (he researches them from we wot not where) - but each story needs thinking about before one laughs.
-For example: 'Two sandwiches went into a café for a meal, but the proprietor came over to
+For example: 'Two sandwiches went into a café for a meal, but the proprietor came over to them and said, "Sorry, we don't serve food!"

-The Swing Band were joined by the Jazz Band at the end of the first half - the combined sound weren't overpowering as we'd expected, but wholly rhythmic and really very pleasant.
+The Swing Band were joined by the Jazz Band at the end of the first half the combined sound weren't overpowering as we'd expected, but wholly rhythmic and really very pleasant.
 An additional player was Nigel Spooner himself, who caressed musical sounds from a fearsome instrument!

-Cathedral choir young tenor, Chris Snape, (above - 1st trumpet on the left) added to the rhythmic playing of the tutti ensemble.
+Cathedral choir young tenor, Chris Snape, $(above - 1^{st} trumpet on the left)$ added to the rhythmic playing of the tutti ensemble.